geneontology/go-annotation/specs/gpad-gpi-2-0.md

     Reference ::= ID

-### GO database registry
+### GO database registry (db-xrefs.yaml)

 The [GO database
 registry](https://github.com/geneontology/go-site/blob/master/metadata/db-xrefs.yaml) contains a
 list of valid prefixes that can be used in GPAD or GPI files.
-Every identifier used in a GPAD or GPI file SHOULD have an entry in the registry.
+Every identifier used in a GPAD or GPI file MUST have an entry in the registry.

 The combination of prefix plus Local_ID (see previous section)